Hiwonder-docs/ROSOrin/source/docs/11_Group_Control.md

 <img class="common_img" src="../_static/media/chapter_20/section_1/media/image10.png"  />

 7. Once the changes are complete, press the **Esc** key to exit the edit mode.
-Then input the command to save and exit.
+Then, input the command to save and exit.

 ```bash
 :wq